TBG101/Three.js-Personal-Portfolio/readme.md

 ## 📂 Folder Structure
 - **public/**: Contains assets like images, 3D models, and textures.
 - **src/**: Contains source code including JavaScript modules and CSS files.

 ---

-## 🎨 Icons

-The `public/icons/` directory contains various icons used throughout the portfolio.
-Below is a list of the available icons and their purposes:

-- **keys.png**: Represents key bindings or shortcuts.
-- **press-button.png**: Indicates a button press action.
-- **scroll.png**: Suggests scrolling actions or gestures.

-These icons enhance the user interface and provide visual cues for user interactions.

----